Leyden05/Leyden05/README.md

 Developer.
 Musician.
 Designer.
 ------------------------------

 Currently a Web Developer at Masonry.

 Building professional websites from the ground up, transforming figma and sketch mock-ups into pixel-perfect webpages.
 Becoming an expert in CraftCMS, Next.js, React, and Angular.

-Currently in Austin, TX
+Based in Austin, TX

 Working on stuff here: [https://jeremycrouthamel.com/](https://jeremycrouthamel.com/)